 Group the metric by

 subcription_id.
-Since Cloud Pub/Sub push subscriptions use response codes as implicit message acknowledgements, it is important to monitor push request response codes.
+Since Pub/Sub push subscriptions use response codes as implicit message acknowledgements, it is important to monitor push request response codes.
 Because push subscriptions exponentially back off when they encounter timeouts or errors, your backlog can grow quickly based on how your endpoint responds.

 Consider setting an alert for high error rates (create a metric filtered by response class), since those rates lead to slower delivery and a growing backlog.
 However, push request counts are likely to be more useful as a tool for investigating growing backlog size and age.

-Cloud Pub/Sub generally limits the number of outstanding messages.
+Pub/Sub generally limits the number of outstanding messages.
 You should aim for fewer than 1000 outstanding messages in most situations.
 As a rule, the service adjusts the limit based on the overall throughput of the subscription in increments of 1000, once the throughput achieves a rate on the order of ten thousand messages per second.
 No specific guarantees are made beyond the maximum value, so 1000 is a good guide.

 This metric helps you understand your push endpoint's response latency distribution.
 Because of the limit on the number of outstanding messages, endpoint latency affects subscription throughput.
-If it takes 100 seconds to process each message, your throughput limit is likely to be 10 messages per second.
+If it takes 100 milliseconds to process each message, your throughput limit is likely to be 10 messages per second.

 Keeping publishers healthy